Wills, Trusts & Probate

 Frequently Asked Questions About Beneficiary Designations

-Can I name multiple beneficiaries for one account?
+Can I name multiple beneficiaries on the same account?

-What happens if I do not name a beneficiary on my account?
+What happens if I do not name a beneficiary on an account?

-Can I change my beneficiary designation after setting it?
+Can I change my beneficiary designations after they are filed?

-How can I ensure my beneficiary designations are properly coordinated with my estate plan?
+How do I ensure my beneficiary designations are properly recorded?